Whenever I hit a bottleneck in my physical healing, I have learned to look at the emotions that might be impacting my health.

-For example, the kidneys are often associated with fear and the liver with anger – both of which I have been trying to process.
+For example, the kidneys are often associated with fear and the liver with anger—both of which I have been trying to process.

-Working through unprocessed emotions is a bit like peeling an onion.
-There is always another layer.
-As I have been working to process my repressed and suppressed emotions, I find myself bumping into emotions that are the most challenging and most painful for me to work through – the emotions of guilt and shame – which are perceived to be the lowest frequency emotions and consequently, the most damaging to your health.
+In other words, processing repressed and suppressed emotions often brings up the very emotions that are the most challenging and most painful to work through, especially the toxic and intense feeling of shame, which are perceived to be the lowest frequency emotions and consequently, the most damaging to your health.

 What is Shame?

-Shame is an unpleasant self-conscious emotion that can cause you to feel like a “bad” person, defective, worthy of contempt, or that you are fundamentally flawed or inadequate as a person.
+Shame can cause you to feel like a “bad” person, defective, worthy of contempt, or that you are fundamentally flawed or inadequate.
 Shame is a feeling of embarrassment or humiliation that arises from the perception of having done something dishonorable, immoral, or improper.
-Shame is also associated with negative self-evaluation; motivation to quit; and feelings of pain, exposure, distrust, powerlessness, and worthlessness.
+Shame is also associated with negative self-evaluation, a motivation to quit, and feelings of pain, exposure, distrust, powerlessness, and worthlessness.

-Feelings of shame are common to people who grow up in abusive environments where you might get the message that you are undeserving, inadequate, and inferior and should feel ashamed.
+Feelings of shame are familiar to people who grow up in abusive environments where they might get the message that they are undeserving, inadequate, and inferior, and should feel ashamed.
 You might also have grown up with emotionally immature parents who expected you to meet their emotional needs, which is not a reasonable request for a child.
-When you are unable to meet these unrealistic expectations, you may be blamed, punished or made to feel inadequate which can cause shame.
+When you are unable to meet these unrealistic expectations, you may be blamed, punished, or made to feel inadequate, which can cause shame.
+Shaming goes beyond guilt to make you feel inadequate.
+It demeans you as a person, not just your actions.

 Shame is an intense emotion to deal with and may prompt coping mechanisms to help you escape from your emotional pain or inability to face yourself, including:

-- Defensiveness: May cause you to become defensive and shame others in return
+- Defensiveness: May cause you to become defensive and shame others in return.

 Symptoms of Shame